 Microphone with Stand

-A Condenser microphone works better on high-frequency instruments like an acoustic guitar or piano, while a Dynamic microphone is better on low-mid frequency instruments like drums or electric guitars.
-This is a very simple differentiation, but for a beginner, it’s best to choose a microphone suited to the type of instruments you’ll be recording.
+A Condenser microphone works better on high-frequency instruments like an acoustic guitar or piano.
+In contrast, a Dynamic microphone is better on low-mid frequency instruments like drums or electric guitars.
+This is a clear differentiation, but for a beginner, it’s best to choose a microphone suited to the type of instruments you’ll be recording.

-Studio monitors are speakers that have a particularly accurate response; this means that they don’t ‘color’ or distort the sound as much as consumer level speakers would.
+Studio monitors are speakers that have a remarkably accurate response; this means that they don’t ‘color’ or distort the sound as much as consumer-level speakers would.
 A pair of studio monitors give a cleaner sound so you can mix tracks with as much clarity as possible.

-When you’re just starting, you’ll probably only need a long XLR cable for your microphone and a couple of shorter cables for your monitors.
+When you’re just starting, you’ll probably only need a long XLR cable for your microphone and a few shorter cables for your monitors.

 The pop filter isn’t essential for a starter studio, but it’s not expensive either, so many aspiring music producers include it in their setup.
-It’s the mesh which covers the microphone to minimize vocal ‘popping’ of ‘Ps’ and ‘Bs.’
+The mesh covers the microphone to minimize vocal ‘popping’ of ‘Ps’ and ‘Bs.’